gvwilson/thirdbit/fiction/madica/index.md

 "Um, hey," she finally said.
 "Mr. Poudell?
 Are you all right?"

 He wiped his eyes on his sleeve and glared at her.
 "Am I all right?
 Of course I'm not all right!
-I've waited *sixty... five... million... years* for this, and you just ruined it!
+I've waited *sixty… five… million… years* for this, and you just ruined it!
 And now I'm going to spend the rest of eternity stuck in this flying saucer.
 Unless you can fix the controls before our fuel runs out."